linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Note 2- Debt Contracts Due to the Lack of Information Debt as a Promise and a Threat.md

 	  - If this monitoring (sitting on the board of directors,  or keeping close tabs on the business in other ways) is too costly,  then simple financial contracts that do not require monitoring are best.
 		 - These are debt contracts.
 		 - They induce the borrower to pay investors because default serves as a penalty that the borrower seeks to avoid.
-   - The analysis can be extended to apply not only to defaults on principal and interest covenants of debt contracts,  but to any other covenant that depends on hard-to-observe information.
+   - The analysis can be extended to apply not only to defaults on principal and interest [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] of debt contracts,  but to any other covenant that depends on hard-to-observe information.
-	  - When it is too costly for lenders to collect the information to enforce or renegotiate other detailed covenants,  then covenants that "mean what they say" (and involve a default when violated) must be used.
+	  - When it is too costly for lenders to collect the information to enforce or renegotiate other detailed covenants,  then [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] that "mean what they say" (and involve a default when violated) must be used.
    - A publicly-traded bond with many lenders needs to have easy to enforce covenants.
-	  - If it is costly to monitor and enforce detailed loan covenants,  then bond covenants will be based on easily observed information.
+	  - If it is costly to monitor and enforce detailed loan covenants,  then bond [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] will be based on easily observed information.
-		 - Because the public will not have better information,  these covenants will not be renegotiated.
+		 - Because the public will not have better information,  these [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] will not be renegotiated.
 		 - This is especially true of the "key covenants" of principal,  interest,  and maturity.
 	  - Public debt will be enforced by the threat of liquidation,  and liquidation will occur whenever there is a default.
 		 - More generally,  we will later see that public debt is enforced by the threat of filing formal bankruptcy (which may not lead to liquidation).